Thursday, 18 September 2025

 One of the main reasons why consumers prefer certain brands or even becoming their loyal customers is also due to emotions.
 After all, many products that are made available in the market, have several other alternatives with the same ingredients or specifications, but selling at a cheaper price.
 Even when knowing this fact, consumers still choose to pay more for brand name products.
 Ever wonder why is this so?

 A top brand has the power in the marketplace as it creates the emotional connection with their consumers.
-A brand is more than just the represented value of that product in the consumer’s mind.
+A brand is nothing more than just the represented value of that product in the consumer’s mind.
 If the represented value only consists of attributes, features, and other information with no emotional connections to influence consumer preference and action.
 Then, a brand with a richer emotional content will more likely make connection with its consumers and turn them into loyal customers.
 For brands, the most important role of emotions is that they push consumers towards certain desired actions.
 For example, consumers are compelled to do something, in response to an emotion.
 Or consumers want to buy a certain brand because of some emotional triggers.

 Emotions -Apple vs Samsung